micked99/ICT-Wspr-complete-setup/README.md

 Another good site for beginers is to read up here: https://traquito.github.io/ and join the io board at: https://groups.io/g/picoballoon

-The Traquito page will host channel reservationand, upload to varous tracking sites like aprs.fi and https://amateur.sondehub.org/
+The Traquito page will host channel reservationb and upload to varous tracking sites like https://aprs.fi/ and https://amateur.sondehub.org/

 Folders in this repo:
 ICT_WSPR, the code for the board